o1011o/LightSuitNation/README.md

 # LightSuitNation
+(read the RAW version of this for the ASCII-art formatting to make sense)

 Here's a paradigm for programming NeoPixels:  Multiple virtual strips interacting before producing a final output strip state.
 We use multiple color strips whose values, pixel by pixel, are added together to create a master color strip, like so: